Circular orbits in spherically symmetric spacetimes and BSW effect with nonzero force: Abstract

 \section{Abstract}

 We consider circular particle motion under the action of an unspecified force in a static spherically symmetric spacetime.
 We derive the machinery that allows one to find the force acting on a circular particle and deduce whether its position is stable or not.
 This also allows one to extend the definition of ISCO to the case of a non-zero external force.
-By conducting the near-horizon expansion, we obtain that for any non-extremal black holes, the acceleration for extremal ones is finite, and for ultraextremal (multiple) horizons it tends to zero.
+By conducting the near-horizon expansion, we obtain that for any non-extremal black holes the acceleration diverges, while for extremal ones it is finite.
 Applying the derived machinery to the case of the Schwarzschild metric assuming that a force is constant, we scrutiny how the number of orbits for a given force depends on its value.
 In particular, if a force is big enough, an additional branch of solutions appears that was absent in the case of geodesic motion.
-Then, for various circular orbits, we numerically investigate their stability.
+Then, for various circular orbits, we numerically investigate their stability and the position of the ISCO particles depending on the external force.
+In particular, we show that the force allows ISCO particles to become closer to the horizon, but they cannot reach it.
 A similar problem is solved for the Reissner-Nordstrom (RN) metric and uncharged particles.
-It appears that for the near-extremal and extremal RN black holes, there exist near-horizon circle trajectories (in contrast to the nonextremal case).
-For the ISCO, the dependence of the orbit radius on $\kappa$ (the surface gravity) is similar to that in the case of neutral particles moving in the background of rotating black holes.
-In addition, two scenarios of high-energy particle collisions near such orbits are considered, and it is found that dependence on $\kappa$ is also similar to that for rotating black holes.
+It appears that for the near-extremal and extremal RN black holes, there exist near-horizon circle trajectories (in contrast to the nonextremal case), however, they are unstable.
+Analysis of the ISCO particles in the RN case gives qualitatively the same results as for Schwarzschild.
+In addition, high-energy particle collisions of circular particles are considered, and it is found that they may give an increase in the collisional energy only for near-horizon circular orbits that exist only in near-extremal and extremal cases.